 BCSAR maintains a cache of common equipment, vehicles, radios and other specialty rescue gear for use by the group.
 Certain standard items are provided to members as they achieve specific milestones of service.
 All members are required to create and maintain a personal 24 hour ready pack for field operations.
 A sample list if the 24 hour ready pack is included in our BCSAR Application which is available for download below.

-BCSAR regular meetings and training exercises are held the first Thursday of every month at 6 p.m.
+BCSAR regular meetings and training exercises are held the second Thursday of every month at 6 p.m.
 Meeting locations may vary so please contact us to find out where we will be meeting this month.
 New members are required to attend at least 7 monthly meetings in the first year.